-Little-known bureaus have dossiers of important data, which you can get free
+Little-known specialized bureaus have dossiers of important data, and you can often get their file on you for free

 We’re talking to you, big-time casino gambler.
 How quickly did you pay back the marker when you borrowed from a casino?
 A company called Certegy keeps track of that.